In this post, we are going to learn how to set up a REST API for our Web application quickly and very easily with NodeJs and the Express.js module.

 On the other hand, we use the ‘response’ object to return the results to the client.
 In this example, we are simply returning a text informing that the corresponding request has been received correctly.

 Obviously, this is a very simple example.
-In a real application, database queries would be performed, operations with the data, validations, etc. But it is enough to show the fundamental aspects necessary to create a REST API
+In a real application, queries to a database, data operations, validations, etc., would be performed.
+But it is sufficient to show the fundamental aspects needed to create a REST API.

 Finally, in the last block of code, we start the application by making it listen for requests on localhost, port 80.

-It’s time to test our example REST API.
+Time to test our example REST API.
 For this, we will use the Postman program.
-If you haven’t used Postman yet, we recommend checking out the entry Postman, make HTTP requests and test your REST APIs.
+If you haven’t used Postman yet, we recommend you check out the post Postman, make HTTP requests and test your REST APIs.

-In each request, we have the parameters used, and an image of the request in Postman (click on the image to enlarge), so you can try the example REST API yourself.
+For each request, we have the parameters used, and an image of the request in Postman (click on the image to enlarge), so you can test the example REST API yourself.

 GetAll

-It is a simple GET request to the URL localhost:8080 api-rest-nodejs-express-getall
+It’s a simple GET request to the URL localhost:8080

 GetFiltered